The existence of Bogomolny decompositions for gauged baby Skyrme models: Introduction

-In \cite{Adam_etal} the Bogomolny equations for the gauged restricted baby Skyrme model, in (2+0)-dimensions, but for the potentials of the form $V(S^{3})$, have been derived and some non-trivial solutions of these equations have been obtained.
-However, in contrary to \cite{Adam_etal}, we derive Bogomolny equations (we call them as Bogomolny decomposition), by applying so called, concept of strong necessary conditions, firstly presented in \cite{Sokalski1979} and extended in \cite{Sokalskietal2001}, \cite{Sokalskietal22001}, \cite{Sokalskietal2002}.
-We derive also the condition, which must be satisfied by the potentials of the form $V(1 - \vec{n} \cdot \vec{S})$, for which Bogomolny decomposition exists.
+We derive Bogomolny decompositions, for the gauged baby Skyrme models: restricted (this paper contains among others, some generalization of the results presented in \cite{Stepien2014}) and full one, by applying (in contrary to \cite{Schroersetal}, \cite{Adametal2012} and \cite{AdamEtal2013}) just the concept of strong necessary conditions, firstly presented in \cite{Sokalski1979} and extended in \cite{Sokalskietal2001}, \cite{Sokalskietal22001}.
+We derive also the condition, which must be satisfied by the potentials of the form $V$, for which Bogomolny decomposition exists.

-The procedure of deriving of Bogomolny decomposition from the extended concept of strong necessary conditions, has been presented in \cite{Sokalskietal2002}, \cite{Stepien2003} and developed in \cite{Stepienetal2009}.\\ This paper is organized, as follows.
-In the next subsections of this section we shortly describe gauged restricted baby Skyrme model and the concept of strong necessary conditions.
-In the section 2, we derive Bogomolny decomposition for the gauged restricted baby Skyrme model, by using the concept of strong necessary conditions.
+The procedure of deriving of Bogomolny decomposition, from the extended concept of strong necessary conditions, has been presented in \cite{Sokalskietal2002}, \cite{Stepien2003} and developed in \cite{Stepienetal2009}.\\ This paper is organized, as follows.
+In the next subsections of this section, we briefly describe gauged baby Skyrme models: restricted and full one, and the concept of strong necessary conditions.
+At the beginning of the section 2, we derive the most general expressions of the density of the topological invariant, needed for our computations.
+Next, we derive the Bogomolny decompositions for the gauged baby Skyrme models, by using the concept of strong necessary conditions.
+There are derived also the conditions for the potentials of the gauged baby Skyrme models, which must be satisfied, in the case of Bogomolny decompositions.
 Section 3 contains a summary.